Objective Priors in the Empirical Bayes Framework: Objective Bayesian Approach to Empirical Bayes Methods

-\end{enumerate} \end{definition} Both definitions are only useful if the expected informations in \eqref{equ:MMIproperty} and \eqref{equ:MMIXproperty} are finite.
+\end{enumerate} \end{definition} Here, $\MMIL$ stands for ``maximizing (a trade-off between) missing information and log-likelihood".
+Both definitions are only useful if the expected informations in \eqref{equ:MMIproperty} and \eqref{equ:MMIXproperty} are finite.
 This can be guaranteed by restricting ourselves to some convenient class $\pardensp$ of admissible priors.
-Typically, one requires strict positivity and continuity of the priors as well as the existence of proper posteriors, see \cite[Section 3.3]{berger2009formal}, but different choices of $\pardensp$ are also thinkable.
-Similar to \cite{berger2009formal}, we now define: \begin{definition}[Reference priors and empirical reference priors] \ \\ A function $\parden_{\rm ref}(\param) = \parden_{\rm ref}(\param\, |\, \model, \pardensp)$ is a \emph{reference prior} for model $\model$ given prior class $\pardensp$, if it is permissible and has the $\MMI$ property. \\ A probability density $\parden_{\rm er}(\param) = \parden_{\rm er}(\param\, |\, \model,\pardensp,\data,\gamma)$ is an \emph{empirical reference prior} for model $\model$ given prior class $\pardensp$, data $\data = (\meas_1,\dots,\meas_M)$ and smoothing parameter $\gamma>0$, if it has the $\MMI(X)$ property. \end{definition}
+Typically, one requires strict positivity and continuity of the priors as well as the existence of proper posteriors, see \citet[Section 3.3]{berger2009formal}, but different choices of $\pardensp$ are also thinkable.

-\begin{remark} Reference priors have the appealing property that their restrictions to any compact subset $\parsp_0$ coincide with the reference priors on $\parsp_0$ (see \cite[Section 5]{berger2009formal}):

-However, unlike for objective priors in the absence of data, this property is not desirable in the empirical Bayes framework, as explained in Example \ref{ex:ResrictionProperty}, and usually will not be fulfilled by empirical reference priors.
-Therefore, a definition of $\MMI(\data)$ using restrictions of possibly improper priors (as in the definition of $\MMI$) is not meaningful and we are forced to limit ourselves to proper priors.
-This limitation is not too restrictive since the aim of empirical Bayes methods is to approximate the true prior $p(\param)$ and improper priors do not play a major role.
-For compact parameter spaces $\parsp$ (and in all other cases for which the reference prior turns out to be proper), empirical reference priors provide a meaningful generalization of reference priors, which then correspond to the case $M=0$, the absence of data $\data$. \end{remark}